-As the General spoke, a peal of demoniac grinning visage appeared at the gate, while the owner saluted us with a volley of horribly profane and ribald abuse.
-"Who was ' I asked, as we hastened away.
+Come, Logan," replied the Superintendent, "put up your book and go out with the others.
+It's a holiday.
+I'll hear you grinning visage appeared at the gate, while the owner saluted us with a volley of horribly profane and ribald abuse.
+"Who was that?"
+I asked, as we hastened away.